awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.Patching.md

  The outage duration varies depending on workload, cluster size, the amount of binary log data, and if Aurora can use the zero\-downtime patching \(ZDP\) feature\.
 Aurora restarts the database cluster, so you might experience a short period of unavailability before resuming use of your cluster\.
 In particular, the amount of binary log data affects recovery time\.
 The DB instance processes the binary log data during recovery\.
 Thus, a high volume of binary log data increases recovery time\.

 **Note**
 Aurora only performs the automatic upgrade if all DB instances in your cluster have this setting turned on\.
+The setting for automatic minor version upgrade at the DB cluster level doesn't override the settings for the DB instances in the cluster\.
 Auto minor version upgrades are performed to the default minor version\.

  **To enable automatic minor version upgrades for an Aurora MySQL DB cluster**